St Helens Community Drop-in Session – ROUND 2

 The consultation phase has now closed Council in now considering the draft revised policy.

 Council received extensive community comments on its October 2018 draft revised Dog Management Policy.
 These have been considered and a final revised policy was adopted at its 17th December Council Meeting.
-A copy of the revised policy considered at the Meeting is included in the Council Agenda, and Council’s decision recorded in the Minutes of the Meeting.
-They can be viewed at https://www.bodc.tas.gov.au/council/agendas-minutes/
+A copy of the new policy can be downloaded from our Policy page at www.bodc.tas.gov.au/council/policies/

-The revised policy includes some changes to dog access zones.
-These do not come into effect until they are declared in a Public Notice (in accordance with the Dog Control Act 2000).
-This is planned for January 2019, along with signage for the changed dog access areas.
+The new policy includes some changes to dog access zones.
+These are being declared by Public Notice (in accordance with the Dog Control Act 2000) to take effect from 14 January 2019, for six years.

 In early October, we sent out a survey to local businesses to gauge the impact of the One Night Stand on their businesses.